ibm-cloud-docs/vpc/vpc_image_from_volume_create.md

 ```
 {: codeblock}

 In the example response, `source_volume` indicates the boot volume that is used to create the image.
-Also notice that the image encryption appears as `none` because the source volume used the default IBM-managed encryption.
+Also, notice that the image encryption appears as `none` because the source volume used the default IBM-managed encryption.
 If you [used you own root key](#ifv-use-crk), the response would show `user-managed` instead.

 ```json
 {